1. Key Characteristics

 - Life Expectancy: 12–16 years

-Miniature American shepherds are small herding dogs who look like small Australian shepherds.
-They have almond-shaped eyes in a variety of colors, and 1 eye may be a different color from the other.
+Miniature American Shepherds are small herding dogs who look like small Australian Shepherds.
+They have almond-shaped eyes in a variety of colors, and one eye may be a different color from the other.
 Their tails are either naturally short or docked, and they have high-set triangular ears that hang over toward the front.